 The park, located in the tropical forest, consists of two main parts.
 At the park’s beginning, right after the entrance, there is a theatre, some small areas similar to a mini-zoo where you can see butterflies, snakes, and other animals, and an area where some trained elephants perform several times per day (not cool, really).

-After this area, you can take the cable car that will take you to the farthest part of the park and from there, you can walk back on the elevated wooden path through the tropical forest.
+After this area, you can take the cable car to the farthest part of the park, and from there, you can walk back on the elevated wooden path through the tropical forest.

-Go through the first area as fast as possible and take as much time as you need to walk back through the forest.
+Go through the first area as fast as possible, and then take as much time as necessary to walk back through the forest.

 For “only” 1888RMB, it’s also possible to camp in the park (renting the tents you see).